RyuuXS/Reforestation/README.md

-## My wife told me to rub the herbs on the meat for better flavor.
-That's sage advice.
+## I used to work for an origami company but they folded.